w3f/research/docs/research_team_members/Sergey.md

 Sergey is research engineer at Web3 Foundation working on zero-knowledge-proofs.

 **Research Areas**
 Generally he is interested inproof systems.
-Currently, his work focuses on constant-time block production and the design for succinct parachains.
+Currently, his work focuses on investigating constant-time block production using ring VRFs and the design for succinct parachains using ZK-rollups.

 **Short Bio**